pltxtra/react-markmirror/README.md

 ### Properties
 **value={string}**
-The markdown to render.
+The markdown text to render.

 **name={string}**
-Name given to the underlying textarea.
+Name given to the textarea.

+**theme={string}**
+The styling theme.
+Possible values are "light" and "dark".

 **options={object}**
 Options passed to the CodeMirror instance.
 See the [CodeMirror API Docs](https://codemirror.net/doc/manual.html#api) for the available options.